Best Preschools in Sacramento: A Parent’s Guide to Enrollment

 - Are there holidays or seasonal closures that could affect our work schedule?

-- Is outdoor space and playtime a top priority?
+- Is a school with a large outdoor space a top priority?

 - What tuition range can we manage?

-Creating a checklist of what matters most will help narrow down your choices when comparing the best preschools in Sacramento.
+By creating a checklist of what matters most, this will help narrow down your preschool choices when comparing the best preschools in Sacramento.

 Step 2: Start Early When Searching for the Best Preschools in Sacramento

-Preschool spots fill quickly in Sacramento, especially for younger age groups.
+In the Greater Sacramento Area, preschool spots may fill up quickly, especially for younger age groups.
 Start researching at least 6–12 months before you need care.
-Some programs run on school-year schedules with fall enrollment, while others accept rolling admissions year-round.
-Waitlists are common for popular schools, especially for infant and toddler rooms.
+For detailed breakdown of timing, read When to Start Your Preschool Search: A Guide to the Preschool Enrollment Timeline.
+Some programs run on school-year schedules with fall enrollment and start dates, while others accept rolling admissions year-round.
+Popular programs often have waitlists, especially for infant and toddler classrooms.

 Timeline Tip: Many Sacramento schools host tours between September and January for fall enrollment, with applications due early spring.